DAGWorks-Inc/hamilton-pre-commit/README.md

 If you are interested in the command line tool, use `pip install sf-hamilton[cli]` and see the main [Hamilton repository](https://github.com/dagworks-inc/hamilton).

 # License
-Distributed under the terms of the MIT license, `hamilton-pre-commit-hooks` is free and open source software.
+Distributed under the terms of the MIT license, `hamilton-pre-commit` is free and open source software.

 # Issues
-If you encounter any problems, please [file an issue](https://github.com/zilto/hamilton-hooks/issues/new) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/dagworks-inc/hamilton-pre-commit/issues/new) along with a detailed description.